vedph/cadmus-doc/migration/graph/mappings.md

 Thus, here we call EIDs the identifiers provided by users for entries in a Cadmus collection-part.
 When present, such EIDs are used to build node identifiers URIs (UIDs).

+>This is not the unique purpose of EIDs.
+In general, this convention provides a mechanism to set a usually human-friendly identifier for some entity contained in a data model.
+For instance, should the decorations of a manuscript include images, we could use their EIDs to name each image after them.

 ### Entity ID (UID)

-The entity ID is a _shortened URI_ where a conventional prefix replaces the namespace, calculated as defined by the entity mapping.
+The entity ID is a _shortened URI_ where (like in Turtle) a conventional prefix replaces the namespace, calculated as defined by the entity mapping.

 To get relatively human-friendly UIDs, the UID is essentially derived from a template defined in the mapping rule generating a node.